huggingface/transformers/docs/source/add_new_model.rst

 Transformers’ implementation of the tokenizer.

 To ensure that the tokenizer works correctly, it is recommend to analogous to the model, first create a script in the original repository that inputs a string and returns the ``input_ids``.
-It could look similar to this (in pseudo code):
+It could look similar to this (in pseudo-code):

 .. code:: bash